arcadiapage/arcadiapage.github.io/_posts/2024-03-24-enneagram-type-3-how-to-be-yourself.md

 When thinking about the Enneagram Type 3, I often reflect on Richard Rohr's thoughts in [this lecture on YouTube](https://youtu.be/mt-7uAHpTSQ?si=lJ5rIi5SIAk0Kppi).
 Both of the wings for the Type 3 are heart centered.
 It's like being heart, heart, heart.
 Of all the types in the Enneagram, Type 3s process life through their emotions the most.

-Also the Type 3 Enneagram Type is extremely burnout prone.
+Also the Type 3 Enneagram is extremely burnout prone.
 You can be going hard on all the things you want to accomplish, when suddenly you're hit with a wave of exhaustion, to the point that all you want to do is sleep or veg out.
 Or even worse, you may get hit with a physical illness that stems from chronic stress.

 Often it's these moments of burnout and rock bottom that drives many Enneagram Type 3s on a journey to find their true selves and their soul.
 But you don't have to wait until you hit the wall to do that.
 It's better to make discovering yourself part of your daily life, not just a concept you turn to in times of desperation.

 Part of that involves owning up to your sensitivity and how that affects the way you navigate life.
 My emotional sensitivity is tied to my sensory processing sensitivity (SPS).
 You may or may not have the trait of SPS, but it's good to know if you do.
 Here's a [free test you can take to see if you have it or not](https://hsperson.com/test/highly-sensitive-test/).

 But even if you're not a highly sensitive person with sensory processing sensitivity, you are still an emotional empath.
 Figuring out what emotions and desires truly belong to you is essential to living a life that you love.

-For more thoughts on living in alignment with sensitivity, you may enjoy my book, [Love Your Sensitivity: 7 Essential Life Changes to Make After Learning You're a Highly Sensitive Person](https://payhip.com/b/KI5eW)

 Overall, I try to remember that my ability to sense what others desire isn’t there so I can shape myself into what other people want.
 It’s there so that I can encourage others to do their best to achieve what they want out of life.
 My purpose is to tap into the desires of others and help them to be successful, and also to share how I’m living up to my [own definition of success](https://arcadiapage.com/2023-09-30-What-To-Do-When-Overthinking-Your-Goals/).